Australian Lead Acid Battery Regulations (New & Used)

 - Century Batteries, Safety Data Handling Sheet for Lead Acid Batteries.

-- Australian Code for the transportation of Dangerous Goods By Road and Rail, edition 7.5 – See Chapter 4.1.4 for a list of Packing Instructions including P801 for batteries, Chapter 5.2 for Marking & Labeling requirements for Packages, Chapter 5.3 Placarding and Marking of Transport Units and Part 8 for Stowage & Restraint requirements.
+- Australian Code for the transportation of Dangerous Goods By Road and Rail – See Chapter 4.1.4 for a list of Packing Instructions including P801 for batteries, Chapter 5.2 for Marking & Labeling requirements for Packages, Chapter 5.3 Placarding and Marking of Transport Units and Part 8 for Stowage & Restraint requirements.

 - The interstate transportation of ULAB is governed by a national agreement, National Environmental Protection (Movement of Controlled Waste Between States And Territories) Measure, which is administered by State Environmental Authorities.
 Each State’s Environmental Protection Regulations stipulate requirements for transporting and disposing of controlled waste and the Waste Holder’s obligations.